mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/github-cloud-issue-connector.md

 ## Next steps

 - Click Auto generation to quickly populate your connection description with recommended defaults.
-This saves time and ensures consistency in your setup!
+This saves time and ensures consistency in your setup.
 - Review the connection status in the Microsoft 365 Admin Center.
 - If you have issues or need support, see [Microsoft Graph support](https://developer.microsoft.com/en-us/graph/support).